ycexiao/scikit-package/doc/source/new-project-guide/level-5-tutorial.rst

     :package_dir_name: The name of the package directory under ``src``.

-    :proj_short_description: e.g., A Python package standard and generator for scientific code..
+    :proj_short_description: e.g., A Python package standard and generator for scientific code.

     :keywords: Each word is separated by a comma and a space. e.g., ``pdf, diffraction, neutron, x-ray``.

-    :min_python_version: The min Python version for package distribution.
+    :min_python_version: The minimum Python version for package distribution.

-    :max_python_version: The max Python version for package distribution.
+    :max_python_version: The maximum Python version for package distribution.

     :needs_c_code_compiled: Whether C/C++ is compiled to build the package.
-For pure Python package, type ``1`` to select ``No``.
+For a pure Python package, type ``1`` to select ``No``.

     :has_gui_tests: Whether the package runs headless testing in GitHub CI.
 If your package does not contain a GUI, type ``1`` to select ``No``.

 #.
 Enter the Level 5 project.